 Bay Hundred Covenant Churches

 The Covenant Churches Group was established to foster relations among the churches of the Bay 100 area.
 The Covenant Churches Group sponsors a Thanksgiving Service, A Choir Sing at Christmastime, a weekly evening Lenten Series, and a Tent Service in June.
 The Covenant Churches pledge support to one another in individual efforts as well as mutual endeavors.
-For more information, please contact John Keydel at 410-745-9076.
+For more information, please contact Steve Mosher at 410-745-9076.

 Children’s Home Foundation